 1. are to establish a quiet and calm classroom environment so that the students can take part in meaningful learning in a subject, (which leads to classroom engagement)

 2. is that classroom management contributes to the students’ social and moral development, which means that it aims to develop the students academically and socially.
-It could be inferred in this aspect that the student’s holistic development is taken into account.
+It could be inferred in this aspect that the student’s complete development is taken into account.

 Thus, both Doyle (1986 in Postholm 2013:389), and Stump et al. (2007:28 Padayichie, 2019:7), make reference to the ‘social’ aspect of the student.
 Chandra (2015:13), further expounds that classroom management aims at establishing student self-control through a process of promoting positive student achievement and classroom behaviour.
 Thus, academic achievement, teacher efficacy, and teacher and student behaviour are directly linked with the concept of classroom management.